carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Posters

 We will have a poster session and a designated area for the display of posters.
 You should use the A0 poster size (vertical).
-We will add any other specifications if required.
+Any other specifications will be added if required.
 The deadline for the abstract submission is May 4th.

 ##### Post-conference